What if you could only have one rifle? What would it be?

 The SLx series is renowned for its innovative design, unwavering reliability, and exceptional value.
 Every SLx optic is meticulously field-tested during its development phase to ensure optimal performance in diverse conditions.

-Introducing the SLx 3x MicroPrism, a pioneering optical system that melds the lightweight and compact characteristics of a microdot with the robustness and precision of a 3x magnified optic.
+Introducing the SLx 3x MicroPrism, a pioneering optical system that melds a microdot’s lightweight and compact characteristics with the robustness and precision of a 3x magnified optic.
 This MicroPrism boasts 13 illumination settings, enhanced with the AutoLive® motion-sensing on/off technology, and is versatile with multiple night vision compatibilities.

 With a weight of less than 8oz, the SLx 3x MicroPrism not only stands out as more compact and lighter than many red dot sights but also showcases pristine glass clarity and a 3x magnification, enhancing accuracy over extended ranges.
 Its expansive field of view and accommodating eye relief ensure rapid target acquisition, even in close-quarter scenarios.

-The Primary Arms SLx 3x MicroPrism optic offers several advantages over traditional Low Power Variable Optics (LPVOs) when used in a recce rifle build.
+When used in a recce rifle build, the Primary Arms SLx 3x MicroPrism optic offers several advantages over traditional Low-Power Variable Optics (LPVOs).

 RELATED – Read our Review of the Primary Arms SLx 3x MicroPrism